 How to Wax a Guitar body

 You can easily find the best wax for the guitar body.
-Most guitars can be waxed with the light coat to keep the splotches and fingers off.
+Most guitars can be waxed with a light coat to keep the splotches and fingers off.
 Don’t use silicone-based or abrasive solutions and waxes for detailing the acoustic guitar.

 Spray once onto the lint-free cloth and spread the cloth across the entire body.
-Open the cloth to dry side and buff where you applied the wax.
+Open the cloth to the dry side and buff where you applied the wax.

 How to Clean The Inside of An Acoustic Guitar

 When changing or cleaning the strings, you should pay attention to the soundhole.
 Remember, the inside of the guitar is not treated with any finishes.
 Don’t spray a cleaning product or water on the side.

 All it needs is a small towel/cloth or sock on the hand and remove the dust bunnies and cobwebs from inside of the guitar.